 Ir W K Wong is currently a Chief Building Services Engineer of the Architectural Services Department in Hong Kong Government.
 Ir.
 Wong has been involved in the design and construction of building services installations in various types of government buildings such as government offices, hospital, municipal buildings, swimming pools, sport centres, etc. His interest includes green building design, heritage conservation, building environment simulation and building information modeling.

-Ms Luciana Wong has extensive experience in the planning, design and construction of infrastructure transport projects, water and wastewater treatment plants in Hong Kong, Mainland China and the UK.
+Ir Luciana Wong (Hon FCIWEM, FCIWEM, CWEM, CSc, CEnv.
+HKIE) has extensive experience in the planning, design and construction of infrastructure transport projects, water and wastewater treatment plants in Hong Kong, Mainland China and the UK.
 She also has experience in the comprehensive review of building projects aiming at conservation of energy and reduction of emissions through the identification of improvement areas, new technologies and applications.
-She has served as the Chairperson of the Water Panel of the Technical Review Committee (Nov 2010-May 2012) and Chairperson of the Technical Committee of the International Conference on Climate Change 2007.
-She is currently a member of Advisory Committee on Water Resources and Quality of Water Supplies; the Advisory Committee on Review and Development of Marine Water Quality Objectives and Appeal Board (Town Planning).
+She has held the position as the Chairperson of CIWEM from 2014-2016.
+She has served as the Chairperson of the Water Panel of the Technical Review Committee (Nov 2010 - May 2012) of the BEAM Society and Chairperson of the Technical Committee of the International Conference on Climate Change 2007 working with the three co-chairs of the working groups of the Intergovernmental Panel on Climate Change.
+She has served on the Advisory Committee on Water Resources and Quality of Water Supplies of the Hong Kong Government until 31 March 2014.
+She is currently a member of the Advisory Committee on Review and Development of Marine Water Quality Objectives and a member of the Appeal Board Panels of (Waste Disposal), (Environmental Impact Assessment), ( Product Eco-responsibility) and ( Exemption of Regulated Products).
 Luciana graduated with a Master of Science degree from the University of Manchester in the United Kingdom.
-She is professionally qualified as a Chartered Water and Environmental Manager, Chartered Scientist and Chartered Environmentalist.
-She is a Certified Project Practitioner of the American Society for the Advancement of Project Management.
+She is professionally qualified as a Chartered Water and Environmental Manager, Chartered Scientist and Chartered Environmentalist, a Certified Project Practitioner of the American Society for the Advancement of Project Management.

 Dr James Wong is an environmental and acoustic consultant as well as a professional engineer.
 He is the Founder and President of Allied Environmental Consultants Ltd, Founding Member of the Hong Kong Institute of Acoustics, the Hong Kong Institute of Environmental Impacts Assessment and the Founding President of the Institute of Energy.
 His Allied (Environmental) Group has been active in the areas of design and construction of sustainable buildings, roads, railway stations and airports for governments, private and international corporate clients.
 He has extensive hands-on experience in green building systems, establishing design criteria in planning of new towns, hotels, commercial, institutional and residential property developments as well as transportation networks.